 Your cover can be reinstated 12 months after the date the Critical Illness Benefit, or Partial Critical Illness Benefit is paid.
 You can apply to have your Critical Illness Cover reinstated up to 30 days after this date.

-If your premium type is stepped, your premium for the reinstated Critical Illness Cover will be based on your age at the time of the reinstatement.
+Your premium for the reinstated Critical Illness Cover will be based on your age at the time of the reinstatement.